BISP 8171 Biometric Payment System 2025

 -

-Complaints about agents
+Complaints against agents

 Future of Biometric Payments in Pakistan